ManeLippert/gnome-shell-extension-pop-launcher-super-key/README.md

 # Pop!_OS Launcher on Super-Key

+Since Pop!_OS moves to its on desktop enviroment (COSMIC DE) and I left linux behind me this extension will get continued.

 ![alt text](pop-launcher-super-key.png)

 Fork of [Pop COSMIC](https://github.com/pop-os/cosmic) that binds the Pop Launcher to the ```Super```-Key (Without ```Super+/```).